Resources

 November 23, 2024 - November is National Lung Cancer Awareness Month.
 During the month, people throughout the country come together to support the lung cancer community and raise awareness about the disease.
 Lung cancer is a cancer that forms in tissues of the lung, usually in the cells lining air passages.
 The two main…October is Facial Pain Awareness Month

 October 22, 2024 - Facial Pain Awareness Month is observed every October.
 The Facial Pain Association (FPA) raises awareness about facial pain during this month by sharing information, stories, and promoting events.
 Facial pain can range from acute to chronic and can be caused by tissue or nerve injury.
-One of the conditions that…10 Early Warning Signs of Prostate Cancer Every Man Should Know
+One of the conditions that…Dr. Gokhale Discusses Trigeminal Neuralgia on NBC4

 Watch Abhay Gokhale, MD, radiation oncologist at Columbus CyberKnife, discuss Trigeminal Neuralgia, how the condition is treated with the CyberKnife® system, and the benefits of CyberKnife treatment with the team at Good Day Extra.